syncfusion-content/blazor-docs/blazor/datagrid/aggregates.md

 * **TrueCount:** Counts the number of true values in the column.
 * **FalseCount:** Counts the number of false values in the column

-N> * Multiple types for a column are supported only when one of the aggregate templates is used.
+> * Multiple types for a column are supported only when one of the aggregate templates is used.

 ## Multiple aggregates for a column